 MINIMALIST URBAN RESIDENCE

-The design maximizes natural light through an abundance of fixed and sliding glass, including skylights throughout the 3 bedroom, 2 bath home.
-A simple material palette of ipe and white stucco was selected for the exterior, while the interior is warmed with custom walnut cabinetry, italian marble and brass fixtures.
+This private residence was an exercise in sophisticated design and modern minimalism.
+The design maximizes natural light with an abundance of fixed and sliding glass throughout the 3-bedroom, 2-bathroom home.
+A simple material palette of ipe and white stucco was selected for the exterior, while the interior is warmed with custom walnut cabinetry, Italian marble and brass fixtures.

-Location Santa Barbara, California / Project Type Custom Residential / Project Size 2,500 sq ft / Completion Date December 2017 / Architect Dan Weber / Design Team Geoff April, Jose Sanchez / Landscape Design Isa Bird Landscape Design / Contractor Beach Front Construction / Structural Engineer Paul Belmont, Ashley & Vance Engineering / Photographer Erin Feinblatt
+Project Type Custom Residential / Location Santa Barbara, California / Project Size 2,500 sq ft / Completion Date December 2017 / Architect Dan Weber / Design Team Geoff April, Jose Sanchez / Landscape Design Isa Bird Landscape Design / Contractor Beach Front Construction / Structural Engineer Paul Belmont, Ashley & Vance Engineering / Photographer Erin Feinblatt